 Give Back to Your Community Together: An innovator is someone who envisions and creates a better world.
 Put this mindset into action by giving back to your community as a family this holiday season: donate goods or your time to a local food bank, participate in a toy drive for families in need, or find an animal shelter that needs your help.
 For some additional inspiration, check out these examples of Galileo campers who have been giving back in unique and impactful ways: Ruby Takes The Reins & Justin Saves the Frogs.

 - Create Something: Bake cookies, build a blanket fort, or plant a garden together.
 While you are doing this, ask your child to make creative decisions such as what things to add to the cookies, or have them come up with a design for the garden.

 There you have it - five creativity-boosting gifts you can give the kids in your life.
-After the break, I’d love for you to share your stories with me.
+I’d love for you to share your stories with me.
 How did these gifts go over with your family?
 What sorts of conversations did you have?
 What challenges came up?
 What new things did you create?
 Email me at email@example.com, or join the conversation on Facebook.
 I look forward to hearing from you in the new year!

 Looking for more ways to encourage innovation year-round?
 Try Glen Tripp’s tips for setting meaningful goals as a family through New Year’s resolutions, and what it means to be visionary, courageous, collaborative, determined, and reflective; and peruse some of our favorite resources in Galileo’s Innovation Archives.